-Master of Arts in English, University of Massachusetts Boston, June 2013
+Master of Arts in English, Rice University, May 2018

-Thesis: “Feminine Endings: Female Onanism and Self-Injury in The Faerie Queene”
+Master of Arts in English, University of Massachusetts Boston, June 2013 (Thesis: “Feminine Endings: Female Onanism and Self-Injury in The Faerie Queene”)

 Bachelor of Arts in English, University of Mississippi, May 2010 (Minor: Art/Graphic Design, coursework in journalism)

 As Instructor of Record

-- English 210: Major British Writers: Chaucer to 1800, Rice University, Fall 2017.*
+English 210: Survey of British Literature from Chaucer to 1800, Rice University, Fall 2017.*

 As Teaching Assistant

-For Nonya Grenader, (FWIS 117: Art in Place and Places for Art (Instructor of Record: Nonya Grenader); Rice University, Fall 2017.
+For Nonya Grenader, (FWIS 117: Art in Place and Places for Art), Rice University, Fall 2017.

-For Joseph Campana (ENGL 321: Love, Sex, and Death in the Renaissance (Instructor of Record: Joseph Campana); Rice University, Fall 2015.
+For Joseph Campana (ENGL 321: Love, Sex, and Death in the Renaissance), Rice University, Fall 2015.